WaveOfMotion/Inverse-kinematics-project-based-on-the-Abb_Irb120.urdf-model/README.md

 , but further development must be proceeded to develop a strong C engine for inverse kinematics operations.

 Because of this, mathematically valid solutions can sometimes contain large changes in individual wrist-joint angles, particularly near robot singularities.

+## Future development
+For future updates, I plan to optimize this inverse kinematics solver to minimize its current limitations and extend its capabilities and perform testing in ROS2 environment for further testing the developed inverse kinematics solver.